National Oceanic and

 andrea.j.fassbender@noaa.gov

-Andrea Fassbender is a group co-leader of GOBOP, responsible for Biogeochemical Argo at PMEL.
-As an ocean biogeochemist, she uses observations from autonomous platforms, satellites, and ships, as well as output from earth system models, to study the ocean's role in global climate.
-During her free time she enjoys playing Co Rec soccer, exploring Seattle neighborhoods, spending time with family and friends, and admiring the Pacific Northwest's moss growing capabilities.
+Andrea Fassbender is a group co-leader of GOBOP, responsible for Argo at PMEL.
+As an ocean biogeochemist, she uses observations from autonomous platforms, satellites, and ships, as well as output from earth system models, to study ocean productivity and ecosystem health in addition to the ocean's role in global biogeochemical cycles.
+During her free time she enjoys running, exploring Seattle neighborhoods, spending time with family and friends, and admiring the Pacific Northwest's moss growing capabilities.

 Profile | Google Scholar | ORCID